 Avoid chewing on the side of the extraction until after 5 to 7 days post-extraction.

 Attend Follow Up Appointments

 A follow-up appointment may be needed after a week so as to monitor the healing process, and if there is a need to remove stitches, you will be informed.

 When To Contact Your Dentist

-• Pain that continually increases 2 to 3 days post-operatively.
+- Pain that continually increases 2 to 3 days after the extraction.